ParthaSarathi-raw/8WeekSQLChallenge-Solutions/README.md

 - [Case Study 8 : Fresh Segments](https://github.com/ParthaSarathi-raw/8WeekSQLChallenge-Solutions/tree/main/Week%20-%208%20-%20Fresh%20Segments)

 **Note : If you find any mistake or know a better solution to solve any question, or if this repository helped you in anyway to gain some knowledge, please reach out to me at rishik130406@gmail.com for any feedback.**

+**Make sure to share this with your friends if you find this repository helpful !**